Siege of Marawi: October 16

-Isnilon Hapilon and Omar Maute were reportedly killed during the operation of rescuing the hostages on October 16, according to the statement released by Defense Secretary Delfin Lorenzana.
-On the same day, the Philippine Army estimated that there were about 100 ISIL militants still fighting in Marawi.
+Isnilon Hapilon and Omar Maute were reportedly killed during a hostage rescue operation, according to a statement released by Defense Secretary Lorenzana.
+On the same day, the Philippine Army estimated that there were about 100 militants still fighting in Marawi.

 October 17

-Following the deaths of Omar Maute and Isnilon Hapilon, Duterte declared the liberation of Marawi.
-At around 2PM, he addressed a crowd, saying: "I hereby declare Marawi City liberated from the terrorist influence that marks the beginning of rehabilitation of Marawi."
+Following the deaths of Omar Maute and Isnilon Hapilon, President Duterte declared the liberation of Marawi.
+At around 2 p.m., he addressed a crowd, saying: "I hereby declare Marawi City liberated from the terrorist influence that marks the beginning of rehabilitation of Marawi."
 AFP Chief Gen. Eduardo Año said that the announcement meant that the conflict is substantially over now that the militants' leaders were killed.
 However, he maintained that there were skirmishes and that 20–30 militants with 20 hostages remained confined in a 2 ha area in the city.

+October 18

+Military officials stated that 4 militants had been killed, while 10 soldiers were injured in fighting that continued after President Duterte's "liberation" declaration.

-October 18–19
+October 19

-Military officials stated on October 18 that 4 militants had been killed, while 10 soldiers were injured in fighting that continued after Duterte's "liberation" declaration.
-AFP said on the following day that the senior ISIL commander Mahmud Ahmad may have been among the 13 militants killed overnight, though they were still trying to verify his death with two rescued hostages stating that he had died and was buried.
-Meanwhile, seven more hostages were rescued on the same day.
+The AFP said that senior ISIL commander Mahmud Ahmad may have been among 13 militants killed overnight, though they were still trying to verify his death with two rescued hostages stating that he had died and was buried.
+Meanwhile, seven more hostages were rescued.
 Seven more terrorists were killed on October 19 according to AFP.

-October 20–21
+October 20

 Lt.
-Gen. Carlito Galvez stated on October 20 that they had rescued 10 hostages, while 11 people, about whom it was not known whether they were hostages or Maute members, were also in their custody.
+Gen. Carlito Galvez stated that they had rescued 10 hostages, while 11 people, about whom it was not known whether they were hostages or Maute members, were also in their custody.
 He added that four hostages were still being held by the terrorists while a small band of Maute fighters were making a last stand in three buildings.
 Padilla added that a soldier was killed, while three others were wounded in military operations during the day.
 The military meanwhile started a gradual pullout of troops from the battle zone following the mission against Hapilon and Omar.

 October 21

-Galvez stated on next day that about 20 militants, including five significant figures, remained in a small area of the city.
+Galvez stated that about 20 militants, including five significant figures, remained in a small area of the city.
 He also added that they were closing in on three sons of Hapilon, two Malaysians including Amin Bacu, and a prominent Indonesian militant.
-Gen. Pamonag declared victory on the same day, however the military stated that Maute fighters were still resisting in a small area.
+Ground commander Gen. Danilo Pamonag declared victory on the same day, however the AFP stated that Maute fighters were still resisting in a small area.
 Baco and an Indonesian, Ibno Kayin, were named as their leaders.